The evolution of computing is far more rapid and its history is

 have had a few Gigabytes of spinning disk online.
 Now a teenager

-may have ten times that in his jeans pocket.
+may carry ten times that in a jeans pocket.
 Human

 interaction with computers advanced dramatically as well.
 It